 Presenter: Dylan Emmons

 The goal of this presentation is to give faculty, staff and professionals an insider’s perspective regarding the unique and not always obvious challenges that students on the Autism Spectrum and with related disorders experience when transitioning into college life.
 Social issues relating to unspoken norms and rules, shifting support groups and relationships have the potential to de-rail students in this population who, due in part to increased reliance on routine, can experience more hardship than their neuro-normative peers with transitions.
-In addition, students may still be developing strategies to allow them to cope with environmental and other stressors that are a result of sensory dysfunction.
 These may not be easy for students to express or for educators or professionals to meaningfully respond to.
 A secondary goal of the presentation will be to discuss strategies for communicating more effectively with students on the spectrum, as well as a few keys for ensuring that incoming college students on the autism spectrum have the best chance of success possible in shaping and realizing their professional goals.
-The presentation will conclude with some thoughts regarding possible programs, workshops, and courses of action that could be considered for implementation in the future.

 IIB – Using Universal Design for Learning to Promote Success among Transitioning and Current College Students with Disabilities: Project REACH and CUNY Unlimited

-Presenters: Ashleigh Thompson, Nadia Griffith Allen, Carlos Herrera
+Presenters: Ashleigh Thompson, Nadia Griffith Allen, Carlos Herrera, and Alyssa Vine

 IID – University wide Licensing of Assistive Technology – A National Model